fuzzylabs/vertex-edge/README.md

 We'll use PIP to install _edge_:

 ```
-pip install "vertex-edge @ git+https://github.com/fuzzylabs/vertex-edge.git@generalised-training#egg=vertex-edge"
+pip install "vertex-edge @ git+https://github.com/fuzzylabs/vertex-edge.git@hello-world#egg=vertex-edge"
 ```

-Now you should have the `edge` command available.
+After doing that, you should have the `edge` command available.
 Try running:

 ```
 edge --help
 ```

-Note that when you run `edge` for the first time, it will first download a Docker image (`fuzzylabs/edge`).
+**Note** that when you run `edge` for the first time, it will download a Docker image (`fuzzylabs/edge`).
+All Edge commands run inside Docker.

 ## Initialising vertex:edge

 Before you can use vertex:edge to train models, you'll need to initialise it (this only needs to be done once).

 ```
-./edge.sh init
+edge init
 ```

 The initialisation step will first check that your GCP environment is setup correctly and it will confirm your choice of project name and region, so that you don't accidentally install things to the wrong GCP environment.

 It will ask you to choose a name for a cloud storage bucket.
 This bucket is used for tracking the vertex:edge state, for data version control and for model assets.
 Keep in mind that on GCP, storage bucket names are **globally unique**, so you might find that the name you want to use is already taken (in which case vertex:edge will give you an error message).
 For more information please see the [official GCP documentation](https://cloud.google.com/storage/docs/naming-buckets).

+You might wonder what initialisation actually _does_.
+It sets up two things:

+* Creates a configuration file in your project directory, called `edge.yaml`.
+The configuration includes details about your GCP environment, the models that you have registered, and the cloud storage bucket.
+* Creates a _state file_.
+The state file lives in the cloud storage bucket, and its purpose is to make sure that only one person can modify the GCP environment at any one time.

 ## Setting up data version control

+Don't worry, you'll get to actually train a model very soon!
+But there's one more thing we need, and that's data version control.

+Just as we use Git to track the history of our model code, we want to track data as it changes.

-To set this up, run:
+To set up DVC up, run:

 ```
-./edge.sh dvc init
+edge dvc init
 ```

 Which does two things: